Last updated April 22nd, 2021.

 Yet one thing Malaysia has is population growth.
 The country’s population will surge from 30 million now to over 40 million by 2050.
 This will help absorb supply over the long term.

-A rising middle class will also help.
-Malaysia plans to be a developed nation before the year 2030.
+A rising middle class will also help Malaysia’s lofty goals.
+The nation plans to be a developed economy before the year 2030.

 Political problems may not go away as easily as a few overdeveloped cities.
 Looking at the Petronas Twin Towers shows that Malaysia has a way of making the seemingly impossible happen though.

 .Unlike nearly every other country in Asia, foreign buyers in Malaysua can own houses and other landed properties.